AhmetZamanis/LoanRequestClassification/Report.md

     weights, as explained above), as there is no loss function to penalize. kNN can be sensitive to class imbalances.

-In our case, the best tune found for the number of K neighbors 129, which is rather large compared to the size of the dataset.
+In our case, the best tune found for the number of K neighbors is 129, which is rather large compared to the size of the dataset.
 This is likely because the features, and distances based on them, do not separate good and bad clients very well, so the closest neighbors to a